eQTL-Catalogue/eQTL-Catalogue-resources/tutorials/workflow_execution.md

 ```

 #### Output
-Normalised molecular trait matrices in a format suitable for the qtlmap workflow.
+ `--outdir`: Absolute path to qcnorm output folder containing normalised molecular trait matrices in a format suitable for the qtlmap workflow.
+Relative path will also work here, but makes it more difficult to run qltmap workflow in the next step.

 #### Running the workflow
 ```bash